La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 lebna
 : to take (something)

-In English to be polite one has to use _could you_ + _please_ + a question).
-In Lojban **.e'o** is enough to make a polite request.
+In English, to be polite, one has to use _could you_ + _please_ + a question).
+In Lojban, **.e'o** is enough to make a polite request.

 #### Task

 Close the right part of the table.
-Translate from Lojban the sentences on the left.
+Translate the sentences on the left from Lojban.

 le tcati
 : the tea